renovatebot/renovate/docs/usage/configuration-options.md

 <!-- markdownlint-enable MD001 -->

-## stopRebasingLabel
+## stopUpdatingLabel

-On supported platforms it is possible to add a label to a PR to request Renovate stop rebasing the PR.
+On supported platforms it is possible to add a label to a PR to request Renovate stop updating the PR.
-By default this label is `"stop-rebasing"` however you can configure it to anything you want by changing this `stopRebasingLabel` field.
+By default this label is `"stop-updating"` however you can configure it to anything you want by changing this `stopUpdatingLabel` field.

 ## suppressNotifications